List of Italian football transfers winter 2018–19

-The 2018–19 winter transfer window for Italian football transfers opens on 3 January and will close on 31 January.
+The 2018–19 winter transfer window for Italian football transfers opened on 3 January and closed on 31 January.
 Additionally, players without a club may join at any time.
 This list includes transfers featuring at least one Serie A or Serie B club which were completed after the end of the summer 2018 transfer window and before the end of the 2018–19 winter window.